DaveShepperd/mgwfs/README.md

-mgwfs - Read/write Atari Games/Midway Games West filesystems.
+mgwfs - Read/write Atari Games/Midway Games West filesystem.
 ===

 This was cloned from hellofs which in turn cloned from simplefs.
 This no longer resembles hellofs being it uses the filesystem structure of the game's disk image.